LLM360/crystalcoder-train/README.md

 # Code for Pretraining

-The training of Phase 1-3 is completely using [Cerebras's Model Zoo](https://github.com/Cerebras/modelzoo) on Cerewras CS-2 hardware.
+The training of Phase 1-3 is completed using [Cerebras's Model Zoo](https://github.com/Cerebras/modelzoo) on Cerebras CS-2 hardware.

 To launch the training, you can use the following command: